pbsc/react-native-ui-components/CONTRIBUTING.md

 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.
 - Make sure that the pull request title follows the commit message format
+- When merging the pull request, make sure to pick the 'Rebase and merge' option.
+Otherwise, semantic-release will not be able to generate changelogs.

 ## Code of Conduct